diku-dk/staffeli/README.md

 (Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997).

+In the following, the "foreseeable future" is roughly 5 years.

-1. Staffeli SHOULD be "cross-platform", working across all the *desktop* platforms that teachers and teaching assistants might use for the foreseeable future (5 years).
+1. Staffeli SHOULD be "cross-platform", working across all the *desktop* platforms that teachers and teaching assistants might use for the foreseeable future.

-2. Staffeli SHOULD be easy to maintain for the foreseeable future (5 years).
-The primary programming language SHOULD be the one deemed most familiar to DIKU students and staff in that period.
+2. Staffeli SHOULD be easy to maintain for the foreseeable future.
+The primary programming language SHOULD be the one deemed most familiar to DIKU perspective teaching assistants in that period.

 3. Staffeli SHOULD be fast and easy to extend.
 It is unlikely that Staffeli meets everyone's needs, and so it should have a clear, modular design,